idlesign/django-sitegate/docs/source/index.rst

 http://github.com/idlesign/django-sitegate

-*django-sitegate is a reusable application for Django to ease sign up processes.*
+*django-sitegate is a reusable application for Django to ease sign up & sign in processes.*

 This application will handle most common user registration flows for you.